timschott/interview-prep/ds/ml-conceptual.md

   * ie, we accept an alternative hypothesis even though it can be attributed to chance!
   * its probability is Alpha
   * (telling a man he is pregnant)
+  * (in NER - label a person entity as a place)
 * what is type II
   * type II error is a false negative
   * when we fail to reject the null hypothesis when it is false
   * ie, we fail to observe a statistical difference when there is one!
   * (telling a quite-pregnant woman she is not pregnant)
+  * (in NER - missing the fact that Paris is a city in France)
   * probability is Beta
 * what is statistical power
   * the probability of *not* making a type II error, of failing to accept the alternative hypothesis when there is enough evidence to accept it is not occurring by random chance